adarshramakrishna/geeksforgeeks/README.md

 Every tag or category on `geeksforgeeks` can be turned into a book.
 So you are welcome to add more books.

-### Styles and Cover Images
+### Styles

-The style for generating `epub` books is under `styles` subdirectory.
-Welcome to submit your style sheets.
+The style for generating `epub` books is under `styles` subdirectory. `epub` books are styled via `css`.
+Welcome to submit your stylesheets.

-You can also make/submit cover images for the books so `pandoc` can use them when generating `epub` files.
-Right now they don't have any.

 ## License

 The content in the books *doesn't* belong to me.
 I created the books so other people and me can read them offline on iPad or Kindle, and for a better reading experience.

-The content on Geeksforgeeks is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.5 India.
+The content on geeksforgeeks.org is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.5 India.
 See the license [here][7]

 The content on `leetcode` belongs to the site.